SpinningSamurai/stable-diffusion-webui-mps_venv/README.md

 # Open source directory
 ./webui.sh -o
 ```
-If you want to start WebUI with command line arguments, rewrite or add your favorates to line 226 in webui.sh
+If you want to start WebUI with command line arguments, rewrite or add your favorites to line 226 in webui.sh

 # Note
-> **Important**
+> **Note**
 > **I'm not original author of this script.**

 I downloaded the original one from github but its author and the repo seem to have disappeared.
 So I decided to upload my own modified one.
-Here are the changes from the original.
+Here are the major changes from the original one.

 * Change Pytorch version from 1.13.0.dev20220922 (Nightly) to 1.13.0 (stable)
 * To make iteration 2x faster, I've added "--medvram" instead of "opt-split-attention-v1" in command line arguments.
+* Some optimizations and bugfixes.

 注意点などがあれば書く